tashapiro/tashapiro/README.md

 I’m part data geek, part business detective :female_detective:

-I enjoy working closely with internal stakeholders and analytics teams to mine data for insights and create practical solutions for business problems.
-My specialty is in **data visualization** and **BI development**.
-I’m available for freelance data & analytics consulting.
+I help businesses make better decisions with their data.
+I've worked with different facets of data (analytics, engineering, data architecture), and my specialty is in **data visualization** and **BI development**.
+Currently available for freelance data & analytics consulting.

 In the past, I've also enjoyed putting together coding workshops to teach others about data visualization in R and Python.